slashinfty/sml2randomizer/research/research.md

 The following is all of the information I collected in the process of creating of the randomizer.
 I have preserved as much as possible so others may use it to further hack Super Mario Land 2.

+**This is currently incomplete since the v2.0 release.
+It is a work in progress.**

 ## Randomizing Levels

 Looking at Raccoon Sam's [overworld data](http://raccoonsam.byethost8.com/Overworld.txt), dotsarecool pointed out that level bytes listed there were likely pointers for the overworld, and swapping them may be enough.
 This turned out to be correct.